 It would aid the intended audience (or at least the policymaker / funder subset) if you could agree on the order of 4 to 6 key recommendations to pull out from the text.
 First this would perhaps help in refining text / structure as it would provide a framework around which to rearrange the text.
 Second, as a policymaker I would currently have difficulty deciphering from this where the priorities are and where I can gain meaningful traction and how and therefore where my dollars should go.
 If others have written pieces stronger on advocacy appearing in the same monograph that would mean observations being passed over.
 So I would urge the piece to tend somewhat more towards being explicit about where you see the priorities lying.
 Obviously the foundational aspect of fundamental data stewardship is one and presumably the need to have redundancy to span structural uncertainty is another (both in more traditional dataset analyses and reanalyses) what are the others?
 Not a long laundry list but rather some specific recommendations, perhaps a mix of short- medium and long-term aspirations.
 Each could be pulled out thus:

+A good point, the conclusions have been revised accordingly.

 Key recommendation N: To assure ourselves that the moon is indeed made of green cheese every effort should be made to send five rocket ships with our finest mouse astronauts to investigate and report back.